-Hello and welcome to my review of Palm Beach Letter.
+Hello and welcome to my review of The Palm Beach Letter.

 I discovered Palm Beach Letter after seeing an advertisement for it online, which was presented by the man behind it, Teeka Tiwari.

-Teeka says he invested in Apple and Bitcoin before they exploded in price.
-And that now, in 2020, he’s sharing his “investment of the decade” with subscribers of his service, the Palm Beach Letter.
+In it, Teeka said that he invested in Apple and bitcoin before they exploded in price.
+And that now, he’s sharing his latest investment ideas with subscribers of his service, the Palm Beach Letter.
 Which he believes could help you make significant gains in the years ahead.

 Sounds exciting, but is it legit?

 Well, I decided to take a closer look to see what I could find.